 - Fistulography.
 This test assesses an abnormal connection (fistula) between two organs.

 - Lumbar puncture

 - Guided injections into joints or the spine

-Fluoroscopy may be used alone, or may be used along with other diagnostic procedures.
+Fluoroscopy may be used alone.
+Or it may be used along with other diagnostic procedures.

-There may be other reasons for your healthcare provider to recommend fluoroscopy.
+There may be other reasons for your healthcare provider to advise fluoroscopy.

 What are the risks of fluoroscopy?

 You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.
-It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can inform your healthcare provider.
-Risks associated with radiation exposure may be related to the cumulative number of X-ray exam and/or treatments over a long period.
+It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can tell your healthcare provider.
+Risks linked with radiation exposure may be related to the cumulative number of X-ray exams or treatments over a long time.

-If contrast dye is used, there is a risk for allergic reaction to the dye.
+If contrast dye is used, there is a risk of allergic reaction to the dye.
 Tell your healthcare provider if you are allergic to or sensitive to medicines, contrast media, iodine, or latex.
-Also, tell your healthcare provider if you have kidney failure or other kidney problems.
+Also tell your healthcare provider if you have kidney failure or other kidney problems.